Circulating Fluidized Bed (CFB) Boilers

 Life-Time Extension of Tubes in CFB Biomass and Waste to Energy Boilers

-Erosion is the main challenge for CFBs, with hard particle circulation into the boiler, so most designs use refractory protection in the furnace area.
-Erosion resistant coating is then applied on the evaporator surfaces to prevent thickness losses on the tubes.
+Erosion is the main challenge for circulating fluidized bed combustion, with hard particle circulation into the boiler, so most designs use refractory protection in the furnace area.
+We apply erosion resistant coating on the evaporator surfaces to prevent thickness losses on the tubes.
 With fuel containing plastics and other chemicals generating Chlorine, Sulphur, and other alkali and heavy metals, the corrosion can dramatically increase the thickness loss rate.

-Several WtE plants designed with CFB met reliability challenges leading to many unexpected outages and high maintenance cost so despite the efficiency and emission benefits, this technology is less developed for corrosive fuel, but material improvements can lead to longer life of the CFB boilers.
+Several WtE plants designed with CFB met reliability challenges leading to many unexpected outages and high maintenance cost so despite the efficiency and emission benefits, this technology is less developed for corrosive fuel, but material improvements can lead to longer life of the circulating fluidized bed boilers.